bavertu/bavertu/README.md

    - Status: https://tracalorie-pied.vercel.app

 3. Barsco
-   - Description: Real web-site work.
+   - Description: Real website work.
    - Technologies: This website is built with Bootstrap and Sass.
 It uses Font Awesome for icons.
    - Status: https://www.barsco.de